pado-labs/pado-network/README.md

 ### Data User

 `Data User` is the consumer of `Data`.
-It submits a task containing its public key to `PADO Node` and decrypts the reencrypted data to get the plain data provided by `Data Provider`.
+It submits a task containing its public key to `PADO Node` and decrypts the reencrypted data with its private key to get the plain data provided by `Data Provider`.

 ## Components